cypress-io/cypress-documentation/content/guides/continuous-integration/github-actions.md

 </Alert>

-The `install` job below uses the [upload-artifact](https://github.com/marketplace/actions/upload-a-build-artifact) GitHub Action is included and will save the state of the `build` directory for the worker jobs.
+The `install` job below uses the [upload-artifact](https://github.com/marketplace/actions/upload-a-build-artifact) action and will save the state of the `build` directory for the worker jobs.

 ```yaml
 name: Cypress Tests with installation job